 Watercolor supplies $25 to $58 (depending on quantity and quality of paint) palette optional $3

-I will provide them for your 4 lessons for an additional $8 (let me know in advance so that I can bring the supplies for your chosen medium).
+I will provide them for your 4 lessons for an additional $4 per 2 hour lesson (or drawing supplies for $2 per class).
 Except for canvas and paper the paints and brushes will generally last for 3-7 years of my smaller projects and have a shelf life of minimum 15 years depending upon the heat of their environment.
 (Students will use up canvas or paper pads in 3-6 months) The beginning projects are usually 6"X9".
 I have over 170 projects.
 The advanced projects are 20"X24". (the larger projects are optional).